bxparks/AceSegment/DEVELOPER.md

 * Single 74HC595 Shift Register
     * LED segment pins are hooked up to a 74HC575 shfit register, which can be accessed through SPI (software or hardware)
-    * The digit pins are still directly connected to the microtroller.
+    * The digit pins are still directly connected to the microcontroller.
 If there are only 4 digits on the LED module, then only 4 pins are needed on the MCU.
     * There are current limiting resistors between the LED segment pins and the shift register chip.
     * There may be transistors on digit pins to provide extra current.